Complaints and Feedback

 Contacting a Designated Person

-You can also contact the Tenant Mediation Panel.
-This is a group of One Vision Housing tenants who have been recognised by One Vision Housing to independently look at complaints after they have been through the complaints process, with a view to helping resolve issues.
+The Tenant Mediation Panel is a group of One Vision Housing tenants who have been recognised by One Vision Housing to independently look at complaints after they have been through the complaints process, with a view to helping resolve issues.

 You can contact the Tenant Mediation Panel on their e-mail email@example.com and details of your councillor or an MP are available on the internet or available at your local library.